-I’m in my first year on the FTC team.
+I’m in my second year on the FTC team.
 I was on FLL for 3 years where I got to go so many places to spark my interest in computer science and engineering.
-Outside of robotics, I am a part of the Sharon Marching Band as well as Jazz and Pep band.
 In the future, I would like to work in the cybersecurity field and learn more about robotics and different types of programming.

-This is my first year on the FTC team, and I was on FLL for 3 years where I lead in outreach and the innovation project.
-I am a member of flagline, I play on the volleyball team, and I perform with the Sharon Chamber Strings.
+I’m in my second year on the FTC team, and I was on FLL for 3 years where I lead in outreach and the innovation project.
+I am the junior drum major for the Sharon Tiger Marching Band, and I perform with the Sharon Chamber Orchestra.
+In the future, I plan on working in the field of music education.

 Coaches and Mentors